Plane symmetric cosmological models: Validity of the cosmological models: a special case study

-where $\delta_3\,=\,m^2-3\,m-2$.
+where $\delta_3=m^2-3m-2$.

-The deceleration parameter $q$ is ploted in Fig. 3 which interestingly indicates a change over from positive $q$ to negative $q$ with evolution of the universe i.e. in physical sense from deceleration to accelerating universe.
-Therefore, a close observation of the figure actually reveals two particlar features: (i) there is a flip-flop which indicates a slow rolling down of the phase of universe from dceleration to acceleration, and (ii) the phase of acceleration from deceleration has been started from around $t=0.29$~Gyr.
-In the present epoch of an accelerating universe, $q$ lies near $-0.50 \pm 0.05$ \citep{Tripp1997,Overduin1998,Efstathiou1998,Sahni1999}.
+The deceleration parameter $q$ is ploted in Fig. 3 which interestingly indicates a change over from the positive $q$ to the negative $q$ with evolution of the universe, i.e. in physical sense from deceleration to accelerating universe.
+Therefore, the figure actually reveals two particlar features: (i) there is a flip-flop which indicates a slow rolling down of the phase of universe from dceleration to acceleration, and (ii) the phase of acceleration from deceleration has been started from around $t=0.29$~Gyr.
+In the present epoch of an accelerating universe, $q$ lies near $-0.50 \pm 0.05$ (see the following works~\cite{Tripp1997,Overduin1998,Efstathiou1998,Sahni1999}.
 From our model, we can recover $q= -0.5$ for $t=0.244$~Gyr when deceleration to acceleration occurs whereas we got $q= -0.5$ at $t=0.29$~Gyr after fine tuning it.
-However, this data for time seems very low one as literature \cite{Riess1998,Perlmutter1998,Spergel2003,Kirshner2003,Tegmark2004,Ray2007} suggests a probable much higher value for $t$ as $\sim 6$~Gyr.
+However, this data for time seems very low as literature suggests a probable much higher value for $t$ as $\sim 6$~Gyr~\cite{Riess1998,Perlmutter1998,Spergel2003,Kirshner2003,Tegmark2004,Ray2007}.\\